nekosune/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

+I chose Adam Optimizer in the end, after experimenting with Adadelta and finding it seemed to not quite work for my needs.
+Convolutional layers, were useful thanks to the fact the sign could sometimes be in different parts of the image, it let the net be more general.
+I mostly used guesswork at the start for the hyperparameter, but as it got closer, i moved in smaller steps, kind of like a manual schotastic descent.

 My final model results were:
-* validation set accuracy of 0.944
+* validation set accuracy of 0.947
-* test set accuracy of 0.926
+* test set accuracy of 0.925
 I chose LeNet, as it seemed to be simple and well suited for this problem, I beleive there may have been others available, which if given extra time, would research.

 ###Test a Model on New Images